ismailceylan/restorm/README.md

 Of course there is no need to mention we can use native `filter` or `find` array method to do more complex analysis to check if the collection contains a specific model.

 ## Diff
-Some case we might want to take a difference between two collections.
+Some cases we might want to take a difference between two collections.
 We can use the `diff` method to get the difference between two collections.

 ```js
 const items = new Collection( 1, 2, 3, 4 );